tngzng/insta_deck/README.md

     ]
 }
 ```
-7. follow (and unfollow) accounts in the categories you specified above (this may take some time)
+7. follow (and unfollow) accounts in the categories you specified above (this may take some time to avoid rate-limiting from instagram)
 ```
 python scripts/follow_accounts.py
 ```